karlalockhart/coffee-app/README.md

 ///
 DESCRIPTION:
-This single page application (SPA) is about providing easier access in finding and curating black artist artwork.
-It's a site that gathers a collection of black artist artwork from other art sites including the MET (Metropolitan Museum) and The Art Institute of Chicago, thus utilizing their api via db.json.
-This SPA will include HTML, CSS, & JavaScript.
+This single page application (SPA) is about adding your favorite coffee drinks.
+It's a site that gathers a collection of coffee drinks including a description, details of ingredients, like counts, and favorite star.
+The collection is added to a mock api via db.json.
+This SPA will uses ReactJS (JSX), with some HTML & CSS.

 ///
 HOW TO RUN THE APP
 >Runs as a Single Page Application (SPA).
-Single HTML, CSS, JavaScript files.
+Single ReactJS, HTML, CSS files.
->Communicates via either an external public API or db.json using json-server --watch db.json
+>Communicates via db.json using json-server --watch db.json
->All interactions between the client and the API are handled asynchronously and uses JSON as the communication format.
+>All interactions between the client and the API are handled asynchronously and uses ReactJS as the framework.
 No API key is required as it is an open API.
 >No redirects.
 No page reloads.
 >

-1. Upon opening web site/application > begin typing into the search field (i.e. Name of Artwork - "After La Negresse, 1872"; Artist Name - "Kehinde Wiley"; or Category of Artwork - "Sculpture, Drawings or Painting")
+1. Upon opening web site/application > begin typing into the search field (i.e. Name of Coffee Drink - "Latte; By Ingredients - "Espresso";

-2. A list of his artwork will filter out from other artist artwork
+2. A list of coffee drinks will filter out from entire collection of coffee drinks

-3. You can then click on the artwork card for more artwork details/information
+3. You can then click on the coffee drink card for more coffee details like ingreedients

-4. You can switch between light mode/dark mode
+4. To add more coffee drinks, click on the "Add Coffee" page.
+Fill out the input boxes including coffee name, coffee description, coffee url, and coffee ingredients.
+Then click the "Add Coffee Drink" button to submit information.

-5. To receive more information and sign up on the email list, click on "sign up!" button and input your name and email and click submit.
+5. You can also choose your favorites to be added to the favorites page by clicking on the favorites star.

 Page Organization:
 >top: Header > Title of Project > The Black Artist Project or B.A.P.